kcmerrill/alfred/GUIDE.md

 If not an empty string, will be the port number in which to serve a static webserver.

 Example use cases:
   - JS programming
   - Get a dev/api sandbox up and running quickly(just serve json endpoints)

 A few things to note:
   - When alfred exits, the server will exit
   - If you need a long running server _without_ running other tasks use `wait` and a long duration
   - No need to multitask, simply serve and continue on ...
+  - By default, serve's documentroot will be relative to the `alfred.yml` file unless the `dir` component is set

 ```
 static.webserver: